ibm-cloud-docs/hs-crypto/overview.md

 {{site.data.keyword.hscrypto}} is a dedicated HSM that is controlled by you. {{site.data.keyword.cloud_notm}} administrators have no access.
 The service is built on FIPS 140-2 Level 4-certified hardware, the highest offered by any cloud provider in the industry.
 IBM is the first to provide cloud command-line interface (CLI) for HSM [master key](#x2908413){: term} initialization to help enable you to take ownership of the cloud HSM.
 You can also load the master key with the {{site.data.keyword.IBM_notm}} {{site.data.keyword.hscrypto}} Management Utilities.
 The Management Utilities create and store your master key parts on smart cards and never exposes your secrets to the workstation and cloud, thus ensuring the highest level of protection to your secrets.

 {{site.data.keyword.hscrypto}} can integrate with {{site.data.keyword.cloud_notm}} data and storage services as well as VMware&reg; vSphere&reg; and VSAN, for providing data-at-rest encryption.

-The managed cloud HSM supports industry standards, such as Enterprise Public-Key Cryptography Standards (PKCS) #11, so your applications can integrate cryptographic operations such as digital signing and validation via Enterprise PKCS#11 ([EP11](/docs/hs-crypto?topic=hs-crypto-HSM-overview) API).
+Enterprise PKCS #11 over gRPC (GREP11) is also supported by {{site.data.keyword.hscrypto}}.
 The EP11 library provides an interface similar to the industry-standard [PKCS #11 application programming interface (API)](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html){: external}.
-For more information about EP11 library structure, see [the EP11 library structure reference guide](http://public.dhe.ibm.com/security/cryptocards/pciecc4/EP11/docs/ep11-structure.pdf){: external}.
+For more information about the GREP11 API, see [GREP11 API reference](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).

-{{site.data.keyword.hscrypto}} leverages frameworks such as gRPC to enable remote application access. [gRPC](https://grpc.io/){: external} is a modern open source high-performance remote procedure call (RPC) framework that can connect services in and across data centers for load balancing, tracing, health checking, and authentication.
-Applications access {{site.data.keyword.hscrypto}} by calling EP11 API remotely over gRPC.

 With the built-in encryption of {{site.data.keyword.hscrypto}}, you can easily build cloud applications with sensitive data. {{site.data.keyword.hscrypto}} provides you with complete control of your data and encryption keys, including the master key.
 The service also helps your business meet regulatory compliance with the technology that provides exclusive controls on the external and privileged user access to data and keys.